Getting More for Less: Using Weak Labels and AV-Mixup for Robust Audio-Visual Speaker Verification: Background

 \subsection{Generalized End-to-End (GE2E) Loss}

 The GE2E loss, originally proposed in \cite{Wan2018} for audio-based speaker verification, adopts an approach that uses class centroid distances during optimization.
 Specifically, the loss is calculated from a similarity matrix between each utterance representation embedding to all speaker utterance centroids.
-From this matrix, a total contrastive loss is calculated based upon positive components (distance between each utterance to its speaker utterance centroid) and a hard negative component (distance between utterance to closest false speaker centroid).
+From this matrix, a total contrastive loss is calculated based upon positive components and a hard negative component.